josedv82/R_Intro_Workshop/README.md

 # Packages / Functions

 Packages are `group of functions` packaged together.
-They are also called *libraries*.
 There are thousands of packages in R. Some for data manipulation, some for statistical analysis, some for data visualization and even specific packages to create reports and full applications.

 `Functions perform specific taks` (*i.e: calculate the mean of a list of numbers*).
 They are similar to the functions you use in Excel for example.
 In R, functions follow the following pattern **function_name(something)**.